waprin/gopher-volleyball/README.md

 # License

-This project is licensed under the Apache 2 License.
+This project is licensed under the MIT License.